mit-han-lab/gan-compression/README.md

 Our code is developed based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [SPADE](https://github.com/NVlabs/SPADE).

-We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation and [drn](https://github.com/fyu/drn) for mAP computation.
+We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation and [drn](https://github.com/fyu/drn) for mIoU computation.